yndajas/Workinonit/README.md

 The app is available to use for free at <a href="http://workinonit.yndajas.co">workinonit.yndajas.co</a> (link will redirect to Heroku)!

+Note that the scraping function works unpredictably using the online version - running the local version below is much less error-prone for this feature.

 ## Local use

 You can run a copy of the app offline for local use.
 After cloning or downloading the repository, follow the instructions below.